Here’s Interesting Plea Tom Brady Made Ahead Of Super Bowl LIII

 Brady has seemed more fired up for this tilt than usual, and in an interview with Jim Gray on Westwood One ahead of the game, the signal-caller seemed to reveal why.

-Given this is Brady’s ninth Super Bowl and he’s won five, that’s no small comment there at the end — even if he may have been slightly facetious.
+Given this is Brady’s ninth Super Bowl, five of which he’s won, that’s no small comment there at the end — even if he may have been slightly facetious.

 Brady already said he’s committed to continue playing until he’s no longer effective, but it’s clear that winning this one will mean quite a bit to the legendary quarterback.